IBE160/SG-Lotte/docs/sprint-artifacts/validation-report-20251210.md

 ## Section Results

-### Overview
+### Tech Spec Validation Checklist
+Pass Rate: 11/11 (100%)

-✓ PASS - Overview clearly ties to PRD goals
+✓ Overview clearly ties to PRD goals
-Evidence: "This technical specification outlines the core foundational work for Epic 1 of the AI Fitness & Meal Planner.
-This epic focuses on enabling new users to sign up, define their core goals, and receive their initial personalized workout and meal plan.
-The "magic" lies in the AI-driven personalization and dynamic adaptation of these plans, ensuring an engaging and consistent health journey from the outset."

-### Scope
+Evidence: The overview explicitly states, "Epic 3, \"User Control & Personalization,\" focuses on enhancing the user's ability to manage their account, view personal achievements, and handle plan interruptions... ensuring the application is deeply integrated into the user's lifestyle and provides a tailored experience."
+This aligns directly with the PRD's "Magic Thread" for personalization and user control.

-✓ PASS - Scope explicitly lists in-scope and out-of-scope
+✓ Scope explicitly lists in-scope and out-of-scope
-Evidence: Explicit "In-Scope (MVP - Minimum Viable Product)" and "Out-of-Scope (Growth Features & Vision - Deferred for future phases)" sections.

-### Design
+Evidence: The "Objectives and Scope" section clearly delineates "In-Scope" items (User Profile Page, Application Settings, Account Management, Plan Interruption Management) and "Out-of-Scope" items (Core AI-driven plan generation, Detailed logging, Advanced progress visualization).

-✓ PASS - Design lists all services/modules with responsibilities
+✓ Design lists all services/modules with responsibilities
-Evidence: "### Services and Modules" section lists backend and frontend components with detailed responsibilities.
+Evidence: The "Services and Modules" section lists "Frontend Components," "Backend API Endpoints," and "Supabase Auth," detailing their responsibilities, inputs/outputs, and owners.

-### Data Models
-✓ PASS - Data models include entities, fields, and relationships
+✓ Data models include entities, fields, and relationships
-Evidence: "### Data Models and Contracts" section lists `users`, `workout_plans`, `meal_plans` tables and mentions `user_id` for relationships.

-### APIs/Interfaces
+Evidence: The "Data Models and Contracts" section describes extensions to the `users` table (`fitness_goal`, `dietary_preferences`, `app_settings`, `plan_interruption_status`) with their types, and provides Pydantic schemas (`UserProfileUpdate`, `AppSettingsUpdate`, `PlanInterruptionCreate`) which implicitly define fields and relationships.

-✓ PASS - APIs/interfaces are specified with methods and schemas
+✓ APIs/interfaces are specified with methods and schemas
-Evidence: "### APIs and Interfaces" section specifies API endpoints (`/api/v1/users/`, `/api/v1/users/profile/`, `/api/v1/plans/generate/`) with methods (POST, PUT) and descriptions of inputs/outputs.
+Evidence: The "APIs and Interfaces" section specifies each endpoint (`PUT /api/v1/users/me/profile`, `GET /api/v1/users/me/settings`, etc.) with description, request body schemas, and response codes.

-### NFRs
-✓ PASS - NFRs: performance, security, reliability, observability addressed
+✓ NFRs: performance, security, reliability, observability addressed
-Evidence: Dedicated sections for "Performance", "Security", "Reliability/Availability", and "Observability" are present and filled with relevant details.

-### Dependencies/Integrations
+Evidence: The "Non-Functional Requirements" section has dedicated sub-sections for Performance, Security, Reliability/Availability, and Observability, each with measurable criteria and relevant details for Epic 3.

-✓ PASS - Dependencies/integrations enumerated with versions where known
+✓ Dependencies/integrations enumerated with versions where known
-Evidence: "## Dependencies and Integrations" section lists Frontend and Backend dependencies with versions.

-### Acceptance Criteria
+Evidence: The "Dependencies and Integrations" section lists frontend technologies (Next.js, React, TypeScript, Tailwind CSS, etc.), backend technologies (FastAPI, Python, Supabase, Pydantic AI framework), authentication (Supabase Auth), and deployment (Vercel, Vercel Cron Jobs).
+Versions are indicated for major frameworks (e.g., Next.js 14+).

-✓ PASS - Acceptance criteria are atomic and testable
+✓ Acceptance criteria are atomic and testable
-Evidence: "## Acceptance Criteria (Authoritative)" section lists criteria in numbered, atomic, Given/When/Then statements for each story.
+Evidence: The "Acceptance Criteria (Authoritative)" section lists 8 distinct, numbered criteria that are phrased as clear, atomic, and testable statements (e.g., "Users can edit their primary fitness goal and core dietary preference").

-### Traceability Mapping
-✓ PASS - Traceability maps AC → Spec → Components → Tests
+✓ Traceability maps AC → Spec → Components → Tests
-Evidence: "## Traceability Mapping" table provides the requested mapping for acceptance criteria.

-### Risks, Assumptions, Questions
+Evidence: The "Traceability Mapping" table explicitly maps each Acceptance Criteria to "Spec Section(s) (e.g., Story 3.1)", "Component(s)/API(s)", and a "Test Idea," demonstrating full traceability.

-✓ PASS - Risks/assumptions/questions listed with mitigation/next steps
+✓ Risks/assumptions/questions listed with mitigation/next steps
-Evidence: "## Risks, Assumptions, Open Questions" section lists these items with their respective mitigations or next steps.
+Evidence: The "Risks, Assumptions, Open Questions" section lists specific risks, assumptions, and an open question, each with a proposed mitigation or next step.

-### Test Strategy
-✓ PASS - Test strategy covers all ACs and critical paths
+✓ Test strategy covers all ACs and critical paths
-Evidence: "## Test Strategy Summary" section details the testing pyramid, focus areas, tools, and exit criteria, covering critical paths and ACs.
+Evidence: The "Test Strategy Summary" details Unit Tests (backend with Pytest, frontend with React Testing Library/Jest), Integration Tests, and E2E Tests (future).
+It explicitly states, "Acceptance Criteria Coverage: All acceptance criteria listed in this document will be covered by at least one test case," and lists relevant edge cases.

 ## Failed Items
 (None)